 No payments were made to former directors of the Company or in relation to loss of office during the year.

-External directorships
+External directorships of executive directors

-The CEO currently serves as a non-executive director for Kymab Ltd., a privately held biopharmaceutical company.
+Until April 2021, the CEO served as a non-executive director for Kymab Group Ltd., a privately held biopharmaceutical company.

 Statement of Directors' shareholding and share interests (audited)